DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/Dyno-RPG/README.md

 ---
 title: Dyno RPG
-permalink: /FunCommands/MiniGames/DynoRPG
+permalink: /FunCommands/MiniGames/DynoRPG/
 ---

 # Dyno RPG
-Otherwise called **Avelon RPG**, Dyno RPG is a RPG Game made using Dyno CC and inspirted by the infection minigame and a few other custom commands.
+Otherwise called **Avelon RPG**, Dyno RPG is a RPG Game made using Dyno CC and inspired by the infection minigame and a few other custom commands.
 It is planned to be a community project to be built into something everybody can enjoy.
 As such everyone is welcome to add their own commands to it as they desire.

 ## How to